Political Campaign Ads: How to Get the Most Out of Digital Advertising

 Political campaign ads are part of every election cycle and we’re rounding up some tips on how to get the most for your campaign.
 In this post, we’re focusing on digital ads.
 Digital ads tend to be more cost-effective than TV, so you can reach a wider audience with a smaller budget.
 Where you run your ads and on what platforms is determined by your budget, target audience and the size of your race.

 Social media ads are a must for any digital political campaign.
 There are no minimum spends to run ads, they tend to be less expensive than other platforms, and their built-in social pressure can help amplify your message.
 You’ll want to have a robust plan for organic and paid content through your social media networks to reach both your base and potential voters.
 This means you should be posting regularly from your accounts as well as running paid ads.

-Facebook/Instagram is still the biggest social media platform and should be a part of any candidate campaign.
+Facebook/Instagram - Still the biggest social media platform.
+They should be a part of any candidate campaign.
 Facebook is generally a great place to amplify your message within people’s existing social networks.
 For example, you could use Facebook to serve ads to people who are likely to be your supporters to make sure they turn out to vote.

 You can run both static and video ads on social media, and you should plan to do both.
 Short videos shot from a smartphone can perform better on social media as they seem more authentic, so don’t worry if you don’t have the budget for traditional video production.

 Of course, we can’t mention social media without acknowledging the changes to regulations for political campaigns.
 While Facebook still allows political and advocacy organizations to advertise on its platform, verification requirements are constantly being updated and it’s important to keep an eye out for what is available before you start running any ads.